rpatil524/Community-Notebooks/Notebooks/How_to_make_a_heatmap_using_BigQuery.md

 clusters into two groups.

 There are several packages to give more options for creating heatmaps.
-We are going to explore `pheatmap` from the `pheatmap` package but there is also `heatmap.2` from the `gplots` package and `superheat` from the `superheat` package.
+We are going to explore `pheatmap` from the `pheatmap` package, but there is also `heatmap.2` from the `gplots` package and `superheat` from the `superheat` package.